Expensify/App/docs/articles/expensify-classic/connections/netsuite/Configure-Netsuite.md

 title: Configure Netsuite
 description: Configure NetSuite's export, coding, and advanced settings.
 ---
-By correctly configuring your NetSuite settings in Expensify, you can leverage the connection's settings to automate most of the tasks, making your workflow more efficient.
+Correctly configuring NetSuite settings in Expensify ensures seamless integration between your expense management and accounting processes, saving time and reducing manual errors.
+Aligning your workspace settings with NetSuite’s financial structure can automate data syncs, simplify reporting, and improve overall financial accuracy.

+# Best Practices Using NetSuite
+A connection to NetSuite lets you combine the power of Expensify’s expense management features with NetSuite’s accounting capabilities.

+By following the recommended best practices below, your finances will be automatically categorized and accounted for in NetSuite:
+- Configure your setup immediately after making the connection, and review each settings tab thoroughly.
+- Keep Auto Sync enabled:
+     - The daily sync will update Expensify with any changes to your chart of accounts, customers/projects, or bank accounts in NetSuite.
+     - Finalized reports will be exported to NetSuite automatically, saving your admin team time with every report.
+- Set your preferred exporter to someone who is both a workspace and domain admin.
+- Configure your coding settings and enforce them by [requiring categories and tags on expenses](https://help.expensify.com/articles/new-expensify/workspaces/Require-tags-and-categories-for-expenses).

 # Step 1: Configure Export Settings

 There are numerous options for exporting Expensify reports to NetSuite.
 Let's explore how to configure these settings to align with your business needs.

-To access these settings, head to **Settings > Workspace > Group > Connections** and select the **Configure** button.
+To access these settings, go to **Settings > Workspace > Group > Connections** and select the **Configure** button.

-## Export Options

-### Subsidiary
+## Subsidiary

 The subsidiary selection will only appear if you use NetSuite OneWorld and have multiple subsidiaries active.
 If you add a new subsidiary to NetSuite, sync the workspace connection, and the new subsidiary should appear in the dropdown list under **Settings > Workspaces > _[Workspace Name]_ > Connections**.

-### Preferred Exporter
+## Preferred Exporter

 This option allows any admin to export, but the preferred exporter will receive notifications in Expensify regarding the status of exports.

-### Date
+## Date

 The three options for the date your report will export with are:
 - Date of last expense: This will use the date of the previous expense on the report
 - Submitted date: The date the employee submitted the report
 - Exported date: The date you export the report to NetSuite

-## Reimbursable Expenses
+## Export Settings for Reimbursable Expenses

-### Expense Reports

-Expensify transactions will export reimbursable expenses as expense reports by default, which will be posted to the payables account designated in NetSuite.
+**Expense Reports:** Expensify transactions will export reimbursable expenses as expense reports by default, which will be posted to the payables account designated in NetSuite.

-### Vendor Bills

-Expensify transactions export as vendor bills in NetSuite and will be mapped to the subsidiary associated with the corresponding policy.
+**Vendor Bills:** Expensify transactions export as vendor bills in NetSuite and will be mapped to the subsidiary associated with the corresponding policy.
 Each report will be posted as payable to the vendor associated with the employee who submitted the report.
 You can also set an approval level in NetSuite for vendor bills.

-### Journal Entries

-Expensify transactions that are set to export as journal entries in NetSuite will be mapped to the subsidiary associated with this policy.
+**Journal Entries:** Expensify transactions that are set to export as journal entries in NetSuite will be mapped to the subsidiary associated with this policy.
 All the transactions will be posted to the payable account specified in the policy.
 You can also set an approval level in NetSuite for the journal entries.

-**Important Notes:**
 - Journal entry forms by default do not contain a customer column, so it is not possible to export customers or projects with this export option
 - The credit line and header level classifications are pulled from the employee record

-## Non-Reimbursable Expenses
+## Export Settings for Non-Reimbursable Expenses

-### Vendor Bills

-Non-reimbursable expenses will be posted as a vendor bill payable to the default vendor specified in your policy's connection settings.
+**Vendor Bills:** Non-reimbursable expenses will be posted as a vendor bill payable to the default vendor specified in your policy's connection settings.
 If you centrally manage your company cards through Domains, you can export expenses from each card to a specific vendor in NetSuite.
 You can also set an approval level in NetSuite for the bills.

-### Journal Entries

-Non-reimbursable expenses will be posted to the Journal Entries posting account selected in your policy's connection settings.
+**Journal Entries:** Non-reimbursable expenses will be posted to the Journal Entries posting account selected in your policy's connection settings.
 If you centrally manage your company cards through Domains, you can export expenses from each card to a specific account in NetSuite.

-**Important Notes:**
 - Expensify Card expenses will always export as Journal Entries, even if you have Expense Reports or Vendor Bills configured for non-reimbursable expenses on the Export tab
 - Journal entry forms do not contain a customer column, so it is not possible to export customers or projects with this export option
 - The credit line and header level classifications are pulled from the employee record

-### Expense Reports

-To use the expense report option for your corporate card expenses, you will need to set up your default corporate cards in NetSuite.
+**Expense Reports:** To use the expense report option for your corporate card expenses, you will need to set up your default corporate cards in NetSuite.

 To use a default corporate card for non-reimbursable expenses, you must select the correct card on the employee records (for individual accounts) or the subsidiary record (If you use a non-one world account, the default is found in your accounting preferences).